SteveMilesQuant/implied_vol_machine_learning/README.md

 ## Follow-up questions
 1. What other stochastic models should I have considered?
 2. What other machine learning models should I have considered?
+3. What other machine model parameters should I have adjusted/tuned?
-3. How do Heston and SABR produce a volatility surface without option prices?
+4. How do Heston and SABR produce a volatility surface without option prices?
-4. What's going on with the "implied" risk-free rate (See RiskFreeRate.ipynb)?
+5. What's going on with the "implied" risk-free rate (See RiskFreeRate.ipynb)?
 Was this data fudged or fabricated for this exercise?
 (Otherwise, I really feel I have something important to learn)